busterjs/buster-docs/developers/developing.rst

 Debugging a Buster.JS run
 -------------------------

-Open the file `buster/bin/buster-test` and change the first line from ``#!/usr/bin/env node`` to ``#!/usr/bin/node --debug-brk``.
+Open the file ``buster/bin/buster-test`` and change the first line from ``#!/usr/bin/env node`` to ``#!/usr/bin/node --debug-brk``.

 Open another terminal, change to your development directory of Buster.JS, run the shell script (or batch file) to set the ``PATH`` and ``NODE_PATH``, change to the example project and run the test by ``buster-test``.
-The execution will be halted at the first instruction and you will get the info `debugger listening on port 5858`, the same as for debugging an automated test run.
+The execution will be halted at the first instruction and you will get the info "debugger listening on port 5858", the same as for debugging an automated test run.
 From that point on there is no difference between debugging an automated and a manual test run.

 .. note::